ghas-interactive-playground/mono-repo-testing/README.md

 ### Introduction

+Changing the readme.
 This repository contains the source code for the delibrately vulnerable `Mona Gallery` web application used for security training purposes.

 ### Prerequisites